Generation RX Program

 Understanding addiction

-Throughout these presentations, students are encouraged to ask questions and to be interactive with the presenter.
 Students are challenged to focus on not only how drugs affect their own lives and their own bodies now, but how their decisions affect them in the future, as well as how their decisions affect other people.
-These presentations are available for organizations that work with teens, as well as middle and high schools in Knox County – both public and private sectors.
+If you are interested in obtaining My Drug Free Life curriculum material, reach out to our Youth Initiatives Coordinator, Sydney Ross, below.

 Adverse Childhood Experiences (ACEs)